DesKel/DesKel.github.io/thm.md

 [Password Cracking](/posts/thm/password-cracking) | crack the password by using different techniques [Pickle Rick](/posts/thm/pickle-rick) | A Rick and Morty CTF.
 Help turn Rick back into a human!
-[Reverse ELF](/posts/thm/reversing-elf) | Room for beginner Reverse Engineering CTF players [RP: PS Empire](/posts/thm/rp-ps-empire) | Part of the Red Primer series, learn how to use this powerful post-exploitation framework.
+[Reverse ELF](/posts/thm/reversing-elf) | Room for beginner Reverse Engineering CTF players [Reverse Engineering](/posts/thm/reverse-engineering) | This room focuses on teaching the basics of assembly through reverse engineering
+[RP: PS Empire](/posts/thm/rp-ps-empire) | Part of the Red Primer series, learn how to use this powerful post-exploitation framework.
 [RP: Web Scanning](/posts/thm/rp-web-scanning) | Part of the Red Primer series, intro to web scanning.